 First, if a form relies on one or more third-party scripts, that form might not load at all.
 Confection knows when a browser is preventing a form from rendering.
 When this happens, our app converts the blocked form into a static, local one.
 There’s no need to spend time replicating and replacing forms you’ve already created.

 The second issue is more common.
-If a form sends data to a third-party server, that form might fail to send any information when the user clicks “Submit.”
+If a form sends data to a third-party server, that form might fail to send certain kinds of information when the user clicks “Submit.”
 Confection works around this by sending all form data to our server in real time.

 To see this in action: